 Disclaimer: The information in this article is provided for general educational purposes and is not endorsed by or affiliated with Mastercard.
 Readers should consult Mastercard's official Rules, Security Rules and Procedures, and applicable program documentation for definitive requirements.

-Andrew Vrabel is a payments risk and compliance expert with deep expertise in merchant risk intelligence, merchant monitoring, anti-money laundering, and fraud prevention across the payments ecosystem.
-He works with payment companies, acquirers, payfacs, and other financial services stakeholders to help strengthen merchant onboarding, improve ongoing monitoring, and identify high-risk activity through data-driven risk and compliance strategies.
+Robert Ellenhorn is a payments risk and compliance expert with deep expertise in merchant underwriting, transaction laundering, and fraud prevention across the payments ecosystem.
+Drawing on years of experience advising acquirers, PSPs, and fintechs, he focuses on helping organizations strengthen merchant onboarding, monitoring, and compliance operations through data-driven risk management and emerging AI technologies.

 Related Questions